 We believe consumer complaint processes can be a positive means of championing improvements in the health system, leading to better healthcare delivery for all.

 In the first instance, we recommend you speak directly with a staff member from the organisation which delivered your service or care.

-If this does not provide a satisfactory resolution, and your concern is about a public hospital, you can contact consumer advisory services at Royal Adelaide Hospital, Flinders Medical Centre, Queen Elizabeth Hospital , Women's and Children's Health Network, Lyell McEwin Health Service, and Modbury Hospital.
+If this does not provide a satisfactory resolution, and your concern is about a public hospital, you can contact consumer advisory services at Royal Adelaide Hospital, Flinders Medical Centre and Noarlunga Hospital, Queen Elizabeth Hospital , Women's and Children's Health Network, Lyell McEwin Health Service, and Modbury Hospital.